Motorbike Insurance comparison

 CBT stands for Compulsory Basic Training and you must complete the training before riding on the road.
-You'll need to pass your full motorcycle test within two years, if you don't you'll need to complete your CBT again - much like a provisional driving licence.
+You'll need to pass your full motorcycle test within two years, or you'll need to complete your CBT again – as with a provisional driving licence.

-You can book CBT through an approved training body (ATB), which are found all over the UK, just look for your nearest one.
+You can book CBT through an approved training body (ATB), which are found all over the UK.

 What kind of bike can I ride?

-- AM - qualifies you to ride a moped from the age of 16
+- AM: lets you ride a moped from the age of 16

-- A1 - qualifies you to ride a 125cc motorbike with a power output of 11kW or lower and tricycles with a power output 15kW or lower.
-Minimum age of 17
+- A1: lets you ride a 125cc motorbike with a power output of 11kW or lower and tricycles with a power output 15kW or lower from the age of 17.

-- A2 - qualifies you to ride a motorbike with a power output of 35kW or lower.
-Minimum age 19
+- A2: lets you ride a motorbike with a power output of 35kW or lower from the age of 19.

-- A - qualifies you to ride unrestricted motorcycles with a power output over 35kW.
-Minimum age 24 under direct access, or 21 under progressive access.
-Tricycles with power output over 15kW.
-Minimum age 21
+- A: lets you ride unrestricted motorcycles with a power output over 35kW from the age of 24 under direct access or 21 under progressive access.
+You can also ride tricycles with a power output over 15kW from the age of 21.

 Admiral Motorbike Insurance can cover you no matter what type of motorcycle licence you hold.

-The GOV.UK website has the full breakdown of restrictions.
+Check GOV.UK for the full breakdown of restrictions.

 Admiral Motorbike Insurance is arranged and administered by Vast Visibility Limited (8 Princes Parade, Princes Dock, Liverpool L3 1DL.) - FCA registration number 566973, who are authorised and regulated by the Financial Conduct Authority.